HosseinSedghian/SQL-Practice-Problems/README.md

 ## Overview

-Welcome to my repository dedicated to solving the exercises from **"SQL Practice Problems"** by Sylvia Moestl Vasilik.
-This project includes the complete database schema and data files necessary to practice and solve the SQL problems presented in the book.
+Welcome to my repository dedicated to the exercises from **"SQL Practice Problems"** by Sylvia Moestl Vasilik.
+This project includes the complete database schema and data files created specifically for **SQL Server 2022**, along with solutions to all the problems presented in the book.

 ## Contents